ShuraBlack/JWSA/README.md

 ## ✨ Features

-- 🔄 Fetch real-time data from the Warframe Worldstate API.
+- 🔄 Fetch real-time data from the Warframe Worldstate API
-- 🧱 Object-oriented representation of Warframe’s game data.
+- 🧱 Object-oriented representation of Warframe’s game data
-- ⚡ Easy-to-use `request()` methods to retrieve data.
-(Caches request to reduce calls)
+- ⚡ Easy-to-use `request()` methods to retrieve data *(Caches requests to reduce calls)*
+  - Be responsible with your API usage.
+The endpoints do not have a rate limit
+- 💾 Save and load data from local files for offline access *(Java Serializable and Json)*
-- 🔍 Support for various game features like alerts, sorties, fissures, syndicates, and more.
+- 🔍 Support for various game features like alerts, sorties, fissures, syndicates, and more

 ## 🔧 Installation